naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">ActorIds</span> | List&lt;String&gt; | IDs of the actors to animate.
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID  Required parameter: parameter should always be specified">actorIds</span> | string list | IDs of the actors to animate.
-loop | Boolean | Whether to loop the animation; make sure to set `wait` to false when loop is enabled,  otherwise script playback will loop indefinitely. appearance | String | Appearances to set for the animated actors. transition | String | Type of the [transition effect](/guide/transition-effects.md) to use when animating appearance change (crossfade is used by default). visibility | String | Visibility status to set for the animated actors. posX | String | Position values over X-axis (in 0 to 100 range, in percents from the left border of the screen) to set for the animated actors. posY | String | Position values over Y-axis (in 0 to 100 range, in percents from the bottom border of the screen) to set for the animated actors. posZ | String | Position values over Z-axis (in world space) to set for the animated actors; while in ortho mode, can only be used for sorting. rotation | String | Rotation values (over Z-axis) to set for the animated actors. scale | String | Scale values (uniform) to set for the animated actors. tint | String | Tint colors to set for the animated actors.  <br /><br />  Strings that begin with `#` will be parsed as hexadecimal in the following way:  `#RGB` (becomes RRGGBB), `#RRGGBB`, `#RGBA` (becomes RRGGBBAA), `#RRGGBBAA`; when alpha is not specified will default to FF.  <br /><br />  Strings that do not begin with `#` will be parsed as literal colors, with the following supported:  red, cyan, blue, darkblue, lightblue, purple, yellow, lime, fuchsia, white, silver, grey, black, orange, brown, maroon, green, olive, navy, teal, aqua, magenta. easing | String | Names of the easing functions to use for the animations.  <br /><br />  Available options: Linear, SmoothStep, Spring, EaseInQuad, EaseOutQuad, EaseInOutQuad, EaseInCubic, EaseOutCubic, EaseInOutCubic, EaseInQuart, EaseOutQuart, EaseInOutQuart, EaseInQuint, EaseOutQuint, EaseInOutQuint, EaseInSine, EaseOutSine, EaseInOutSine, EaseInExpo, EaseOutExpo, EaseInOutExpo, EaseInCirc, EaseOutCirc, EaseInOutCirc, EaseInBounce, EaseOutBounce, EaseInOutBounce, EaseInBack, EaseOutBack, EaseInOutBack, EaseInElastic, EaseOutElastic, EaseInOutElastic.  <br /><br />  When not specified, will use a default easing function set in the actor's manager configuration settings. time | String | Duration of the animations per key, in seconds.
+loop | boolean | Whether to loop the animation; make sure to set `wait` to false when loop is enabled, otherwise script playback will loop indefinitely. appearance | string | Appearances to set for the animated actors. transition | string | Type of the [transition effect](/guide/transition-effects.md) to use when animating appearance change (crossfade is used by default). visibility | string | Visibility status to set for the animated actors. posX | string | Position values over X-axis (in 0 to 100 range, in percents from the left border of the screen) to set for the animated actors. posY | string | Position values over Y-axis (in 0 to 100 range, in percents from the bottom border of the screen) to set for the animated actors. posZ | string | Position values over Z-axis (in world space) to set for the animated actors; while in ortho mode, can only be used for sorting. rotation | string | Rotation values (over Z-axis) to set for the animated actors. scale | string | Scale values (uniform) to set for the animated actors. tint | string | Tint colors to set for the animated actors. <br /><br /> Strings that begin with `#` will be parsed as hexadecimal in the following way: `#RGB` (becomes RRGGBB), `#RRGGBB`, `#RGBA` (becomes RRGGBBAA), `#RRGGBBAA`; when alpha is not specified will default to FF. <br /><br /> Strings that do not begin with `#` will be parsed as literal colors, with the following supported: red, cyan, blue, darkblue, lightblue, purple, yellow, lime, fuchsia, white, silver, grey, black, orange, brown, maroon, green, olive, navy, teal, aqua, magenta. easing | string | Names of the easing functions to use for the animations. <br /><br /> Available options: Linear, SmoothStep, Spring, EaseInQuad, EaseOutQuad, EaseInOutQuad, EaseInCubic, EaseOutCubic, EaseInOutCubic, EaseInQuart, EaseOutQuart, EaseInOutQuart, EaseInQuint, EaseOutQuint, EaseInOutQuint, EaseInSine, EaseOutSine, EaseInOutSine, EaseInExpo, EaseOutExpo, EaseInOutExpo, EaseInCirc, EaseOutCirc, EaseInOutCirc, EaseInBounce, EaseOutBounce, EaseInOutBounce, EaseInBack, EaseOutBack, EaseInOutBack, EaseInElastic, EaseOutElastic, EaseInOutElastic. <br /><br /> When not specified, will use a default easing function set in the actor's manager configuration settings. time | string | Duration of the animations per key, in seconds.
 When a key value is missing, will use one from a previous key.
 When not assigned, will use 0.35 seconds duration for all keys.

 </div>